Minutes are the notes taken during a meeting to remind everyone about what was discussed, and decisions met during the meeting.

 DURING THE MEETING.

 This is going to be very important for you to do.
 Having a date on the paper will help you to remember the day you did the meeting.
-You can put the location and place for the meeting although some organization have a training hall for meetings.
+You can put the location and place for the meeting although some organizations have a training hall for meetings.

-Ensure you note the attendance during the meetings with attendance form.
+Ensure you note the attendance during the meetings with the attendance form.
 Equally, take notes of those that are to be present but they’re absent.

 Make sure you make a clear note.